csci265-team/HiddenFrame/documentation/proof-of-concept.md

 ### 4.1.
 Assessment of Frontend

 1. Image Display/Upload Evaluation:
-	 - Visual Integrity: The frontend has been assessed to determine if it can display encoded and unencoded images with no discernible visual differences.
-The quality, color accuracy, and resolution are confirmed to be consistent across both types, indicating successful handling of image display requirements.
+	 - Visual Integrity: The frontend generally displays encoded and unencoded images with no discernible visual differences, maintaining quality, color accuracy, and resolution.
+However, an issue was identified with 4-channel images (those with an alpha channel for transparency).
+These images may not display the embedded message as intended.
 	 - Upload Process: Initial testing of the upload process shows that users can upload images without issues or visible quality degradation.

 2. User UI Evaluation: